James Joynton Smith: Early life

-Born James Smith (he added the Joynton later) in Bishopsgate, London, Smith had only the use of one eye, and went to work as a cabin boy aged ten until 1874, when he settled in Wellington, New Zealand.
+Born on 4 October 1858 as James Smith (he added the Joynton later) in Bishopsgate, London, Smith had only the use of one eye, and went to work as a cabin boy aged ten until 1874, when he settled in Wellington, New Zealand.

 In 1884 he organised the Seamen's and Firemen's Union of Wellington, and was first president and secretary of the Cooks' and Pantrymen's Union of New Zealand.
-He went on to run the Prince of Wales Hotel, then the Post Office Hotel, and marrying in 1882.
+He went on to run the Prince of Wales Hotel, then the Post Office Hotel, marrying in 1882.
 However, according to his memoirs, he gambled away his fortune during a brief return to London in 1886.